A Recipe for Summer Success

 Summer learning with a fun twist

-Both teachers and parents can register to access the unit and provide dynamic, age-appropriate lessons and activities all summer long for students in PreK through transition.
-Combining a focus on physical science standards (think motion, force, gravity and energy related to amusement park rides) with ELA, math, social studies and transition standards, it’s a perfect way to help students make progress on their IEP goals and reinforce life and social skills like nutrition, recreation and leisure.
+Both teachers and parents can request a trial to access the unit and provide dynamic, age-appropriate lessons and activities all summer long for students in pre-K through transition.
+Combining a focus on physical science standards (think motion, force, gravity and energy related to amusement park rides) with ELA, math, social studies, transition standards and life skills.
+It’s a perfect way to help students make progress on their IEP goals and keep the momentum going from remote learning to summer learning.

 With carefully developed grade-level lessons and activities that increase with complexity as the grade bands progress, the n2y Summer Unit content offers consistency and accessibility throughout all levels and standards.
 In addition to the science topics, content area coverage includes: